plancksecurity/iOS-planckForiOS/README.md

 ```

 ### Set up Xcode

 You need to have an Apple ID configured in Xcode, for code signing.
 You can add one in the `Accounts` tab of the settings (menu `Xcode > Preferences...`).

-For some things, your Apple ID needs to be part of the pEp team account.
-Ask `#service`, if you want to be added to the team account.
-When you are a member of the team, the information on your Apple ID in the Xcode Preferences should have a record `Team: pEp Security SA`, `Role: Member`.
+Your Apple ID needs to be part of your development team.

 ### Other dependencies